I can save you time, money and headaches.

 Be wary regarding shingle manufacturer's material warranties.
 'Lifetime' means as long as you are in the structure and the warranty is transferable once under certain conditions meaning as long as the paperwork is done correctly.
 Statistically, people move every 7 years so shingle manufacturers are only on the hook for 14 years - so - some manufacturers put out a thin lightweight shingle with minimal asphalt which in reality may last 20 years.
 Manufacturers can spend hundreds of million$ in annual shipping costs so the lighter the shingle the more that can be shipped.
 Follow the money.
 A '50 year warranty' looks good on paper but some '50 year' shingles will only last half that and certain manufacturers know it.
 I have seen paper thin shingles that have a 50 year warranty.
 They will not last 50 years.
 They bank on you moving or not transfering the paperwork properly when the structure is sold.

 Simply put, a lot of people in the roofing business have absolutely no business being in the roofing business.
+On average contractors are in business 5 years.
+Many reopen unser a new name and for good reason.
 Marginally skilled or poorly trained installers are all too common.
 Employee turnover is high at many roofing companies.
 The use of subcontractors being paid piece-work is frequent.
+Paying piecework encourages speed and speed compromises quality.
+You can do it fast or you can do it right - you can't do both.
+Not possible.
 Legitimate quality control is the exception rather than the rule.
 Corners are often and regularly cut.
 Fundamental mistakes are made with regularity either because the roofers / installers don't know or don't care.
 I see it all the time.
 Improper nailing is widespread and all too frequent.
+Proper fastening is crucial.
 Inferior components are frequently used.
 Many times what is on the contract doesn't match up with what is on the roof.
 Integrity, professionalism, and product quality, unfortunately, are not always present regardless of price paid.

 What About Permits?